jmavs21/maze/README.md

 # Maze Game

-A randomly generated online maze game, that can be play in real time with multiple players.
+A randomly generated maze game, that can be played in real-time with multiple players.

 No need to register, just open the following link on your web browser.